 An unorthodox twist for the business saw them selling watches for the Russian Empire in the second half of the 19th century.
 Thus, besides the award-rich success in the home country, Tissot was able to expand to foreign markets as well.

 In 1918, Tissot became a manufacturing watch company, producing its own movements and parts.
+It was a true indication of the company’s grand objectives of becoming one of the top watch producers in the world.

 The post-war period from the 1940s until the Quartz Crisis was monumental for Tissot.
 The period shaped the reputation the brand possesses these days when intelligent marketing and specialization techniques brought worldwide attention.
 An affordable Swiss watch was something that only a few, if any, were offering.
 And Tissot had the upper hand in this.

 After surviving the crisis, it was recommended that Tissot and other independent companies form a group to cope better in the future crisis.
-Subsequently, in 1983 the Swatch Group was established.
+Subsequently, in 1983 Swatch Group was established.

 Now, being under the wing of a financial powerhouse, Tissot had all the reasons to experiment and widen its collections.
 The world’s first stone watch was released in 1985, and a year later, the first-ever watch to feature both analog and digital time displays.